Policy Name: Computer Use, Deployment, Funding, and Replacement

 IV.
 Related Documents

 - Generally, computers are provided for full-time permanent employees and are replaced as part of the strategic replacement cycle.
-If a position is vacant or abolished, the computer is returned to IT for redeployment.
+If a position is vacant or abolished, the computer is returned to IT for redeployment or retirement (please note that systems out of warranty will not be redeployed).

 - OCC computers must be used in a manner that is consistent with local, state and federal laws, including copyright.
 Users are personally responsible for copyright infringement that occurs as a result of their use of OCC computers and computer systems.